-A long-term monitoring program can support adaptive coastal management by: (1) producing information on the status of critically important natural and socio-economic resources, (2) enabling assessments of how systems are changing, and (3) allowing determination of whether goals or targets are being achieved for both sustainable landscapes and resilient communities.
+A long-term monitoring program can support adaptive coastal management by: (1) producing information on the status and trends of critically important natural and socio-economic resources, (2) providing data that support the development and validation of models, (3) enabling assessments of how systems are changing, and (4) allowing determination of whether goals or targets are being achieved for both sustainable landscapes and resilient communities.
 In order to be successful, the quality, scale, and resolution of the data must be appropriate to meet the monitoring program's specific objectives.
-This includes consideration of error, accuracy, and bias, which requires a statistical approach to ensure these components are examined during the planning and design of monitoring programs.
+This includes error, accuracy, and bias, which requires a statistical approach to ensure they are examined during the planning and design of monitoring programs.
 A monitoring plan that fails to consider data quality or analytical needs may not support meaningful analysis and interpretation of data in the future.
 As a result, thorough planning of the objectives, analysis, design, and measurement choices must be conducted prior to the actual network deployment.